-With the stroke of a pen in 2013, the pharmaceutical industry mobilized in order to comply with sweeping changes enacted by the Drug Quality and Safety Act.
-The Law includes the Drug Supply Chain Security Act (“DSCSA”), written to increase patient safety by minimizing risk from unauthorized pharmaceutical drug products entering the marketplace.
-The Federal Drug Administration, charged with enforcing the Act, set deadlines for the industry to comply with this law.
+With the stroke of a pen in 2013, the pharmaceutical industry mobilized in order to comply with sweeping changes enacted by the Drug Quality and Security Act.
+The law includes the Drug Supply Chain Security Act (“DSCSA”), written to increase patient safety by minimizing risk from unauthorized pharmaceutical drug products entering the marketplace.
+The Food and Drug Administration, charged with enforcing the Act, set deadlines for the industry to comply with this law.

-The process involved evaluation of several vendors before WDSrx selected ROC IT, TraceLink and Optel Vision to assist with the transition to comply with requirements in the Drug Supply Chain Security Act (DSCSA).
-Compliance of all WDSrx facilities is scheduled for Q3 2017.
-“As a logistics services provider that also has active packaging lines, WDSrx is making a considerable financial investment to transition our packaging operations, distribution centers, IT infrastructure, training and quality assurance to meet current and future DQSA/DSCSA requirements,” according to WDSrx President Adam Runsdorf.
+The process involved evaluation of several vendors before WDSrx selected TraceLink Edge Track, TraceLink and Optel Group to assist with the transition to comply with requirements in the Drug Supply Chain Security Act (DSCSA).
+Compliance of all WDSrx facilities was completed in 2017.
+“As a logistics services provider that also has active packaging lines, WDSrx is making a considerable financial investment to transition our packaging operations, distribution centers, IT infrastructure, training and Quality Assurance to meet current and future DQSA/DSCSA requirements,” according to WDSrx President Adam Runsdorf.

 Progress in the implementation of DSCSA regulations is highly variable across the industry.
 Pharmaceutical manufacturers, distributors, 3PL pharmaceutical providers, re-packagers and dispensers take different approaches to achieve DSCSA compliance.
-As the conduit between manufacturers and dispensers, pharmaceutical logistics services providers face unique implementation challenges requiring fundamental changes to their operations.
+As the conduit between manufacturers and dispensers, pharmaceutical Logistics Services Providers (LSP) face unique implementation challenges requiring fundamental changes to their operations.

-This White Paper details the strategy and solutions implemented by WDSrx to achieve full compliance with DSCSA regulations prior to deadline dates.
+This White Paper details the strategy and solutions implemented by WDSrx for manufacturers to achieve full compliance with DSCSA regulations.

 The U.S. Centers for Disease Control and Prevention, the Food and Drug Administration and other regulatory agencies began an investigation in September 2012 after an outbreak of meningitis in several States sickened over 800 people and resulted in the deaths of 84 individuals.[ii]
 The cause was determined to be a Massachusetts compounding pharmacy that was illegally manufacturing pharmaceutical drug products and that knowingly distributed mislabeled, contaminated and unsanitary products over several years.

-The tragic circumstances initiated action from Congress for new laws to closely track prescription drugs at each point within the pharmaceutical supply chain to reduce the risk from unauthorized products entering the marketplace.
+The tragic circumstances prompted action from Congress for new laws to closely track prescription drugs at each point within the pharmaceutical supply chain to reduce the risk from unauthorized products entering the marketplace.

 The Drug Quality Security Act (DQSA) was signed into law by President Obama on November 27, 2013.